NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 	* Is the IMU at the center of the board?
 	* Are the capacitors specified in the IMU datasheet located as close as is practical to the IMU?
 	* Is the IMU oriented so that the X and Y axes are aligned with the pitch and roll axis of the quadcopter?
 	* Are there any traces under the IMU?
-Is there anything other than ground plane under the IMU?
+Is there anything under IMU?

 * Headers